GeunhwaJeong/haneul-new/doc/src/contribute/code-of-conduct.md

 title: Haneul Contributor Covenant Code of Conduct
 ---

-Haneul, as an open source project, encourages free discussion rooted in respect.
+Haneul, as an open-source project, encourages free discussion rooted in respect.
 We endeavor to always be mindful of others' perspectives and ask all fellow contributors to do the same.
 We welcome you to the Haneul platform and ask you to help us grow it with relevant, on-point contributions.